whitefusionhq/graphtown/README.md

   end
 end
 ```

+Note that these examples show just one GraphQL query defined in the plugin, but you can call the `graphql` class method multiple times with different graph names/queries, and access any or all of them in the `build` method.

 If you run into any issues or need further assistance using GraphQL in your Bridgetown project, [please reach out to the Bridgetown community](https://www.bridgetownrb.com/docs/community) via chat or other means.
 If you think you've encountered a bug, please file an issue here in the GitHub repo.